 The only problem was, as the weeks went by with no ads, Mike and I discovered that the process wasn’t nearly as simple as we thought.
 It turns out that Google will not set up an ad account on a sub-domain…and FAN FILM FACTOR was sitting as a sub-domain: fff.trekbloggers.com.
 You may have noticed the URLs of my blog entries all had that domain.
 Although I’d purchased fanfilmfactor.com as my own domain last January, it simply redirected to Mike’s domain and server host.

-I sincerely thank Mike Bawden for all of his help making this blog site possible.
+I sincerely thank Mike Bawden for all of his help in making this blog site possible.

 I don’t usually post a P.S., but yesterday the CBS/Paramount legal team opened up on Alec Peters and his defense team with a barrage of full photon torpedoes in a 122-page ex parte filing with the court.